y-ken/fluent-plugin-anonymizer/README.md

 ## Overview

 Fluentd filter output plugin to anonymize records with MD5/SHA1/SHA256/SHA384/SHA512 algorithms.
-This data masking plugin protects privacy data such as ID, email, phone number, IP address and so on.
+This data masking plugin protects privacy data such as ID, email, phone number, IPv4/IPv6 address and so on.

 ## Installation